Mohamedalybouri/Mohamedalybouri.github.io/README.md

 Ther are 3 best version control software:
 ![image](/image/VCS.png)

-As you can see in this table we can see the devolpere of different of verrsion control software
+In this table we can see the devolpere of different verrsion control software

 |***2015***                   |***2018***                   |
 |:---------------------------:|:---------------------------:|